 FUNDING AREAS: Environment, Humanitarian Causes

 ENVIRONMENT: Turner is a major environmentalist.
-His largest gifts include more than $17 million to the League of Conservation Voters, and $2 million to create the Turner Endangered Species Fund.
-Many endangered species organizations have received funding, as have land trusts, conservation societies, the Environmental Defense Fund, and more.
+His largest grants include more than $17 million to the League of Conservation Voters, and $2 million to create the Turner Endangered Species Fund.
+He funds many endangered species organizations, as well as land trusts, conservation societies, the Environmental Defense Fund, and more.
 Through the Captain Planet Foundation, named for the TV show Turner created, he has funded more 1,800 projects presented by kids to improve the environment in their schools and communities, helped bring Planeteer Clubs to schools, and installed Learning Gardens in schools in Atlanta and California.
 He even supports the Environment News Trust and the Environmental Film Festival, and has also been an outspoken opponent of the Keystone XL pipeline.

 HUMANITARIAN CAUSES: In 1998, Turner pledged $1 billion to the United Nations to support its mission, and helped establish the United Nations Foundation to administer the funds.
-The pledge has been largely met now, with annual gifts of $50 million to the organization.
-Another $31 million was given to the U.S. Department of State in 2001, to ensure the U.S. fulfilled its commitments to the U.N.
+The pledge has been largely met now, with annual grants of $50 million to the organization.
+Another $31 million supported the U.S. Department of State in 2001, to ensure the U.S. fulfilled its commitments to the U.N.
 Turner also helped found the Nuclear Threat Initiative, and has put $250 million toward the cause.
-The Red Cross has also received at least $1 million, and he’s made significant contributions to the Better World Fund and Heifer International.
+The Red Cross has also received at least $1 million, and he has made significant contributions to the Better World Fund and Heifer International.

-WOMEN’S RIGHTS: Turner has been rather blunt in his condemnation of those who oppose abortion, calling them “bozos.”
-He’s given more than $4 million each to Planned Parenthood, and the NARAL Pro-Choice America Foundation.
-He’s also donated to the National Campaign to Prevent Teen Pregnancy.
+WOMEN’S RIGHTS: Turner has given more than $4 million each to Planned Parenthood, and the NARAL Pro-Choice America Foundation.
+He has also donated to the National Campaign to Prevent Teen Pregnancy.

-COMMUNITY DEVELOPMENT: Though Turner considers Atlanta his main home, he own 15 different ranches, and is often involved in the communities where he has more personal ties, though he also supports community development more broadly.
-Most of the grants go to organizations that deal with youth, such as Boys & Girls Clubs.
-Other organizations such as Men Stopping Violence and the Martin Luther King Jr. Center for Nonviolent Social Change have also received funding.
+COMMUNITY DEVELOPMENT: Though Turner considers Atlanta his main home, he owns 15 different ranches, and is often involved in the communities where he has more personal ties, though he also supports community development more broadly.
+Most of the grants support organizations that deal with youth, such as Boys & Girls Clubs.
+Turner also supports other organizations such as Men Stopping Violence and the Martin Luther King Jr. Center for Nonviolent Social Change.

-ARTS & CULTURE: On a local level, organizations such as the Atlanta Ballet, the Atlanta Historical Society, the Georgia Boys Choir, and the National Black Arts Festival have received funding.
-On a broader scale, Turner has made significant contributions to the Smithsonian.
+ARTS & CULTURE: On a local level, organizations such as the Atlanta Ballet, the Atlanta Historical Society, the Georgia Boys Choir, and the National Black Arts Festival receive funding.
+On a broader scale, Turner makes significant contributions to the Smithsonian.

-HEALTH: Turner has made nominal grants to major health organizations such as St. Jude’s Children’s Research Hospital, the Susan G. Komen Foundation, but his biggest effort in health appears to have been working with religious groups to fight malaria.
+HEALTH: Turner has made nominal grants to major health organizations such as St. Jude’s Children’s Research Hospital, the Susan G. Komen Foundation, but his biggest effort in health appears to be working with religious groups to fight malaria.

-LOOKING FORWARD: For all his giving, Turner still has more money left, and his foundation seems to be a good candidate to receive an major new infusion of funds at some point, with that money going to support environmental causes.
-And then there’s the 2 million acres he owns, which, given his philanthropic profile, could well be converted into nature reserves and land trusts, with funds to support their maintanence.
-He also sponsors the public forum debate of the National Forensic League, so perhaps organizations like the Innocence Project could be possibly candidates.
+LOOKING FORWARD: For all his grantmaking, Turner still has more money left, and his foundation seems to be a good candidate to receive an major new infusion of funds at some point, with that money supporting environmental causes.
+And then there is the 2 million acres he owns, which, given his philanthropic profile, could well be converted into nature reserves and land trusts, with funds to support their maintenance.
+He also sponsors the public forum debate of the National Forensic League, so perhaps organizations like the Innocence Project could be possible candidates.